-The Central College teacher education program is approved by the Iowa Department of Education and the North Central Association of Colleges and Secondary Schools.
-Students successfully completing one of the prescribed programs may be considered candidates for an Iowa Teaching License that is endorsed according to the type of program completed.
+The Central College teacher education program is approved by the lowa Department of Education.
+Students successfully completing one of the prescribed programs may be considered candidates for an lowa teaching license and is endorsed according to the type of program completed.

-The credentials of Central College are respected outside Iowa, but students desiring to teach in any other state should be acquainted with the professional requirements of the state in question as early as possible in their college career.
-Any student who is seeking Iowa licensure with the intent of also meeting the licensure requirements of another state should consult with the Department of Education in that state.
+The credentials of Central College are respected outside lowa, but students desiring to teach in any other state should be acquainted with the professional requirements of the state in question as early as possible in their college career.
+Any student who is seeking lowa licensure with the intent of also meeting the licensure requirements of another state should consult with the Department of Education in that state.